 This is our first RNC monthly catch up and each month we will interview a member of our club to give you a deep insight into why they are involved in the club, how they got into netball and what makes them tick!

 Our first player is Sara Palmer, aka RNC’s one and only Club Chair and our “Club Hero”.

 How did you get into Netball?
-I started playing netball in Year 6 in primary school.
-When I moved into secondary school I met my lifelong best friend Amy (who is part of our Junior Coaching team) and we played GK and GD for the A team for the 5 years we were there.
+I started playing netball in Year 6 of primary school.
+When I moved into secondary school, I met my lifelong best friend Amy (who is part of our Junior Coaching team) and we played GK and GD for the A team for the 5 years we were there.

 How did you find RNC?
 I set it up!!!

 How long have you been with RNC?
 I was one of the original 10 people to set up Roundwood back in 2001 in my Dad’s living room.
 The club was initially run by another lady, but unfortunately the club folded due to financial reasons.
 After it folded I played for Portas along with 3 of Roundwood’s founding members.
 The 3 of us were unhappy playing there and felt we could re-establish Roundwood, and so set about contacting previous members to see who wanted to play again.
 Our first season was 2001 where we started in the bottom division of Croydon and won the league unbeaten for that season.

 What is your favourite part of the club?
 The people and the netball!
 I feel very privileged to have always been able to welcome such great people to the club and it’s them who makes the club what it is.

 What made you take on your role and how long have you been doing the role?
 When we set up the club I offered to be club secretary, mainly because organisation is my thing and definitely not numbers!